 - Avoiding posting photos or comments that could portray you as a negligent parent

 People considering divorce should think twice before posting anything to Facebook, Twitter or any other social networking site.
 Why?
 Two words: electronic discovery.
 Many divorce attorneys use electronic discovery to access information from social networking sites to make their case.

 Before you post anything on social media, ask yourself these questions.
 If the answer to any one of these is yes, don’t post it!

 Is the Post Disparaging Toward Your Spouse?

-Ask yourself whether the comment or post could be considered disparaging toward your spouse.
 If the post directly or even indirectly paints your spouse in a negative light, don’t post it.

 Does the Post Show Drug or Alcohol Use?

 We strongly suggest that you avoid posting or allowing others to “tag” photos of your in situations that involve drug or alcohol use.
 These can be harmful in any family law case, particularly those involving custody or parenting time.

 Is the Post About a New Girlfriend / Boyfriend?